Welcome to Goldfields Psychology

 She is trained and experienced in Schema Therapy, Dialectical Behaviour Therapy,

-Acceptance and Commitment Therapy, Eye-Movement Desensitisation and
+Eye-Movement Desensitisation and

 Reprocessing Therapy, and Motivational Interviewing.
 She works with clients of all ages with a range of difficulties, including mood disorders, anxiety and trauma related